Financial Crisis UK

 An increase in the availability of quick credit, rocketing house prices, deregulation of banking rules and above all the lust for high profits are all factors that led to the biggest financial crash ever.
 And, there is no doubt that the loosening of banking regulations was one of the major causes of the crash.
 But, this along with the other factors mentioned happened in the UK and Europe as well as the US.

 Prior to the period of deregulation, banks were basically organised in two ways.
 Firstly you have retail banks that you see on the High Street.
 In the UK these were the big four; Barclays, Lloyds, National Westminster and HSBC (formerly the Midland Bank).
 Secondly, there is investment banks operating in the UK like JP Morgan and Deutsche Bank were a different kind of financial institution that raised money for businesses, traded on the money markets and were used for arranging mergers and acquisitions.
 There was a definitive line between these two forms of banking and the many building societies that flourished in the UK were firmly in the former camp.

 In the UK there were a lot of reputable building societies that had evolved over many years as a means of providing mortgages for ordinary people.
 In fact, these were the first port of call for ordinary people who wanted to buy a home of their own.
 At this point in time banks provided current accounts, business accounts and overdrafts.
 Furthermore, banks were seen as the lender for business investment and building societies catered for personal mortgages for a home.
 Hence, you used your cheque book to pay bills.
-Banks were not the first short term lender of choice for a domestic property mortgage.

 But, why does all this affect us?
 And, how did all this change?
 Read on!